U.S. lawmakers advance bill to boost Puerto Rico Medicaid funding

 Federal funding to the five U.S. territories to support the healthcare program for low-income residents is capped, often leading to shortfalls during economic downturns or natural disasters like the devastating hurricanes that hit Puerto Rico in 2017 just months after it filed a form of bankruptcy in U.S. District Court.

-Meanwhile, Puerto Rico Governor Ricardo Rossello, who is under fire for not preventing corruption in his administration, scheduled a news conference for Thursday evening.
-U.S. Representative Raul Grijalva, an Arizona Democrat who chairs the House Natural Resources Committee, which oversees U.S. territories, is calling for Rossello to step down as governor, Grijalva’s spokesman said on Thursday.
+Meanwhile, Puerto Rico Governor Ricardo Rossello, who is under fire for not preventing corruption in his administration, told reporters late on Thursday he will not resign.
+U.S. Representative Raul Grijalva, an Arizona Democrat who chairs the House Natural Resources Committee, which oversees U.S. territories, is calling for Rossello to step down as governor, according to Grijalva’s spokesman.

 Rossello was not implicated in Wednesday’s indictments.

-Reporting by Karen Pierog in Chicago; Additional reporting by Luis Valentin Ortiz in San Juan; Editing by Matthew Lewis
+Reporting by Karen Pierog in Chicago; Additional reporting by Luis Valentin Ortiz in San Juan; Editing by Matthew Lewis and Michael Perry